 1. It makes you focus at the present

 I think many would feel the same as I do – I am not comfortable being alone outside.
-It really takes courage for you to be comfortable by yourself outside, and don’t care about how people look at you and judge you.
+It really takes courage for you to be comfortable by yourself outside, and not care about how people look at you and judge you.
 On the third day of my trip, I went to Disneyland alone, when I saw mother holding the hands of young children who shrieked in excitement to see the parade, couples holding hands and kissing in front of the Cinderella Castle during the fireworks, groups of friends taking wefies and laughing together, it was impossible to ignore the fact that I was very alone.
 I went to the rides alone, I ate alone, I asked strangers to take pictures for me.
-But in a while, I remembered that I got used to it – to the extend that I forgot about myself.
+But in a while, I got used to it – to the extend that I forgot about myself.
 I took the time to breathe the Japanese air, I took the time to listen to the noises around, I took the time to really experience everything my senses could experience.
 The moment when I focused at the present, I forgot about my presence.

 2. It makes you responsible for your own choices